You are here

 West Portico Columns

-In 1822, Thomas Jefferson began his final stretch of building at Monticello.
-Although the West Portico was created during the first building phase, Jefferson had yet to put up the Doric style columns he had envisioned for the area.
-Upon his visit to Monticello in 1807, British diplomat Augustus John Foster remarked that the "house has two porticoes of the Doric order, though one of them was not quite completed, and the pediment had in the meanwhile to be supported on the stems of four tulip trees, which are really, when well grown as beautiful as the fluted shafts of Corinthian pillars."1 Jefferson used these tulip trees instead of columns while he waited to find a competent stonecutter to make the capitals and bases.
+In 1822, Thomas Jefferson initiated the final stretch of building at Monticello.
+Although the West Portico was created during the first building phase, enslaved laborers had yet to put up the Doric style columns that Jefferson had envisioned for the area.
+Upon his visit to Monticello in 1807, British diplomat Augustus John Foster remarked that the "house has two porticoes of the Doric order, though one of them was not quite completed, and the pediment had in the meanwhile to be supported on the stems of four tulip trees, which are really, when well grown as beautiful as the fluted shafts of Corinthian pillars."1 Jefferson instructed enslaved men to use these tulip trees instead of columns while he waited to find a competent stonecutter to make the capitals and bases.
 In 1822, Jefferson hired John Gorman to do the job and construction began.2

-Although the capitals and bases of the West Portico columns were to be made of stone, Jefferson's difficulties with the stone columns of the East Portico led him to make the shafts of the West Portico columns out of specially curved bricks.3 He calculated that 4,320 circular bricks, plus about one thousand standard bricks to fill the center, were necessary for the building of the columns.4
+Although the capitals and bases of the West Portico columns were to be made of stone, the difficulties faced with the stone columns of the East Portico led Jefferson to instruct that the shafts of the West Portico columns be made out of specially curved bricks.3 He calculated that 4,320 circular bricks, plus about one thousand standard bricks to fill the center, were necessary for the building of the columns.4

 Construction was completed in 1823, three years before Jefferson passed away.
 Upon their completion, the columns were stuccoed to look like stone.5 Jefferson also planned to make the portico more livable by adding benches and Venetian blinds between the columns.6